 Figure 6.4.2-1: User plane building between an NF and UE

-NOTE: The user consent check is not addressed of this solution.

-Editor's note: Whether and how to separate UE data collection traffic over user plane from end user generated user plane traffic is FFS.

 Editor's note: The service operations will be updated.

+NOTE 1: Dedicated S-NSSAI/DNN is used to differentiate the traffic of collected UE data from the UE regular traffic per PDU Session level.
+The UE matching the dedicated DNN/S-NSSAI using URSP rule and send the DNN/S-NSSAI in the PDU session establishment request in steps 2 and 3.

 0. The data collection triggering procedures are defined in clause 6.4.3.2 and 6.4.3.3